clarkjohnm/water-collection-service/README.md

 ## Deployment details

-The deployment strategy is to create a Docker image of the service in a Java container.
+The deployment strategy is to create a Docker image of the service in a Java enabled base.
 The Docker image will automatically be created when you run `mvn clean install`.
 The image will be created with the repository `gcr.io/wcs-195520/wcs` along with a version specified by the POM.